 There are many effective natural remedies for shingles you may want to consider while the shingles infection runs its course.
 These include:

 - Warm baths are helpful to many people.
 Try one with colloidal oatmeal to soothe the skin and promote healing.
-Don’t continue the baths for any longer than necessary because too much bathing can contribute to dry skin which can be a problem for shingles patients especially after the blisters have dried up.
-Make sure the bath water has been filtered.
+Don’t continue the baths for any longer than necessary because too much bathing can contribute to dry skin which is often a concern for shingles patients, especially after the blisters have dried up.
+Make sure the bath water is filtered.
 A tablespoon of Ascorbic acid (Vitamin C) powder in your bath water will neutralize Chloramine.
 Add one teaspoon to your bath water about three to five minutes before you get in the bath so it has time to work.

 - Apple Cider Vinegar compresses can also be useful to relieve pain and irritation.
-A great homemade recipe is composed of 1/2 cup of raw apple cider vinegar in two cups of tepid (lukewarm) filtered water.
+A great homemade recipe uses 1/2 cup of raw apple cider vinegar in two cups of tepid (lukewarm) filtered water.
 Apply the compress to affected areas for about ten minutes 2-4 times daily.
 This will help to dry up the blisters.
 Discontinue once the blisters are gone.
-The application of raw honey is said by many to also help with symptoms as well as prescription medications.
+The application of raw honey may also help with symptoms as well as prescription medications.

 - Proactively dealing with stress is one of the most important things you can do for yourself and your overall health.
 Stress reduces your immune system’s ability to fight off viruses such as shingles.
 Many outbreaks of shingles, especially among seniors, happen during or after an occurrence of stressful situations.

 - Chiropractic.
-A visit to a chiropractor might prove to be very helpful.
+A visit to a chiropractor may prove helpful.
 The shingles virus dwells in the spinal column, where the virus can remain dormant for decades.
 Spinal misalignment is a strong contributing factor in outbreaks, and their duration.
 Chiropractic adjustments may dramatically speed the recovery process.

 - Supplementation with vitamins B12 Methylcobalamin , Lysine, B complex, Vitality C, Vitamin A (as retinyl acetate), Zinc Orotate (best taken at the first sign of a shingles infection) and Vitamin D3 as can also give the immune system a boost.
 Another supplement to research is Lauricidin.
 Always use a good probiotic such as Floratrex.
 Capsaicin skin ointment may help to reduce the pain of shingles.
 Some have found that Grapefruit Seed Extract applied to the shingles area and by mouth to be effective (grapefruit seed extract should ALWAYS be diluted with distilled water before using internally and/or topically).
 Caution: If you are on medication that restricts the intake of grapefruit, do not use Grapefruit Seed Extract.

 - Lithium Orotate.
-According to Dr. Hans Nieper (German doctor): “One substance that I have found to be surprisingly effective for shingles is lithium orotate.
+Dr. Hans Nieper (German doctor) states: “One substance that I have found to be surprisingly effective for shingles is lithium orotate (low dose of the mineral lithium – not synthetic lithium).
 Three to four capsules per day have been reported to dramatically reduce disabling pains.
 Lithium orotate seems to greatly reduce the pain and itching of post-herpetic neuralgia which can linger for months and years after the lesions of shingles have resolved.
 Lithium has profound antiviral properties against herpes infections and may significantly reduce the frequency and severity of herpes outbreaks.
 Overall, lithium treatment resulted in a consistent reduction in the mean number of episodes per month, the average duration of each episode, the total number of infection days per month, and the maximum severity of symptoms.”

 - Enzymes.
-In a German study(1), 96 people with shingles took proteolytic enzymes for 14 days and another 96 people with shingles took acyclovir, a standard antiviral medication.
+In a German study(1), 96 people with shingles took proteolytic enzymes (taken between meals) for 14 days and another 96 people with shingles took acyclovir, a standard antiviral medication.
 Both groups experienced similar pain relief and skin improvement.
 The group taking proteolytic enzymes had significantly fewer side effects.
-Similar results were seen in another double-blind study(2) in which 90 people were given either an injection of acyclovir or enzymes, followed by a course of oral medication for 7 days.
-For proteolytic enzymes, I recommend Trevinol Professional.
+Similar results were experienced in another double-blind study(2) in which 90 people were given either an injection of acyclovir or enzymes, followed by a course of oral medication for 7 days.
+For proteolytic enzymes, I recommend the use of Veganzyme.
+(Take between meals on empty stomach)

 BONUS: More Natural Remedies for Shingles